Roxby Downs, South Australia: Arid Recovery

 In October 2020, nine bilbies – four males and five females – were released into the Arid Recovery Reserve, with the aim of increasing the gene pool.
-The first bilbies had been brought in in 2000, with a second group ten years later, and this is the third release.
+The first bilbies had been brought in 2000, with a second group ten years later, and this is the third release.
 These bilbies were caught on Thistle Island, which has a very large population of the marsupials.

 Heavy rainfall in January 2022 led to the reserve's annual survey finding the second highest number of native animals in 25 years, with particularly high numbers of reptiles such as skinks and geckos.